Transforming metrics on a line bundle to the Okounkov body: Bernstein-Markov norms

 \end{definition}

-If $\psi$ is a continuous weight on $L$ and $\mu$ a Bernstein-Markov measure on $X$ with respect to $\psi,$ we will call the $L^2$-norm on $H^0(kL)$ defined by a Bernstein-Markov norm.
+If $\psi$ is a continuous metric on $L$ and $\mu$ a Bernstein-Markov measure on $X$ with respect to $\psi,$ we will call the $L^2$-norm on $H^0(kL)$ defined by a Bernstein-Markov norm.
 We will also call the pair $(\psi,\mu)$ a Bernstein-Markov pair on $(X,L).$

-For any continuous weight $\psi$ on $L$ there exist measures $\mu$ such that $(\psi,\mu)$ is a Bernstein-Markov pair.
-In fact it is easy to show that any smooth volume form $dV$ on $X$ satisfies the Bernstein-Markov property with respect to any continuous weight, see e.g. \cite{Berman}.
+For any continuous metric $\psi$ on $L$ there exist measures $\mu$ such that $(\psi,\mu)$ is a Bernstein-Markov pair.
+In fact any smooth volume form $dV$ on $X$ satisfies the Bernstein-Markov property with respect to any continuous metric, see Lemma 3.2 in \cite{Berman}.

-A pair $(E,\psi)$ where $E$ is a subset of $X$ and $\psi$ is a continuous weight on $L$ is called a weighted subset.
-The equilibrium weight $\psi_E$ of $(E,\psi)$ is defined as A weighted set $(E,\psi)$ is said to be regular if the equilibrium weight $\psi_E$ is upper semicontinuous.